 Disadvantages Of Day Care Centers

 Your child is less likely to get that one on one attention from the caregiver.
 Each worker in the center is maybe caring for up to three children.
-There are daycare centers that offer a one-on-one approach, but of course, the fees for this type of service may also affect your budget.
+There are daycare centers which offer a one-on-one approach, but of course, the fees for this type of services may also affect your budget.